Recognition of education – general information

-- Apostille: The respective country is a signatory to the Hague Convention, i.e. a multilateral treaty simplifying the process of legalization of foreign public documents.
+- Apostille: The respective country is a signatory to the multilateral treaty abolishing the requirement of legalisation for foreign public documents (The Hague Convention).
 The authenticity of signatures and stamps on a diploma earned in one of the signatory countries must be certified by a so-called Apostille, issued by a competent authority of the country.
 For the list of competent authorities in all signatory countries please visit the Hague Conference website.

-- Super-legalization: Relates to other countries; the authenticity of signatures and stamps on diplomas issued in them has to be certified by means of a so-called super-legalization (in compliance with the Higher Education Act, section 90, article 3), i.e. verification of the diploma by the Ministry of Foreign Affairs of the state which is the seat of the higher education institution that has issued the document (or its authorized foreign body), followed by the verification of the respective Czech representative office (embassy) based in the foreign country.
+- Superlegalization (Higher Authentication of Documents): Relates to other countries; the authenticity of signatures and stamps on diplomas issued in them has to be certified by means of a so-called superlegalization (Higher Authentication of Documents), i.e. verification of the diploma by the Ministry of Foreign Affairs of the state which is the seat of the higher education institution that has issued the document (or its authorized foreign body), followed by the verification of the respective Czech representative office (embassy) based in the foreign country.

 Application processing time